wavesgroup/spectral-wave-models-review/slides/inside.md

 ## Fundamental principles

-* Small-amplitude waves over slowly-varying currents and bathymetry
+1. Small-amplitude waves over slowly-varying currents and bathymetry
-* Solve for the wave energy probability distribution, not for instantaneous elevation
+2. Solve for the wave energy PDF, not instantaneous elevation
-* Discretize the spectrum in a number of frequency and direction bins
+3. Discretize the spectrum in frequency-directional space
 </section>